 Success in this course is dependent upon attending class and participating in discussions.
+Keeping up with weekly assignments is imperative.

 ^{} Grade of D or D+ may not be acceptable for transfer to other post-secondary institutions.
 Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability.